What Are the Non-Medical Requirements in a Disability Case?

 Financial and Legal Requirements for Disability

-Generally the first aspect of processing a disability claim has to do with financial and legal requirements -- issues that have nothing to do with a claimant's medical conditions or medical eligibility.
+Generally, the first aspect of processing a disability claim involves the financial and legal requirements—issues that have nothing to do with your medical conditions or medical eligibility.
+The SSA calls these requirements "technical requirements."

-Social Security will also screen your file to see if you are eligible for one of its programs: SSDI or SSI.
-SSDI is for workers who have paid into the Social Security retirement system for years.
+Social Security will also screen your file to see which disability program you're eligible for: SSDI or SSI.
+SSDI is for workers who've paid into the Social Security retirement system for years.
 SSI is for low-income people who don't qualify for SSDI.
-There are different eligibility requirements for each program.
+Each program has its own non-medical eligibility requirements.

 SSDI Non-Medical Requirements